 Letting your kids learn all about counting in a fun way is the key to helping those skills stick.
 While growing leprechaun hair isn't the only fun idea for St. Patrick's Day it's one of my classroom's favorites!

-Your kids will enjoy the fun side of checking in on their leprechaun, all while working on their counting and writing skills.
-It's a win-win!
+Your kids will enjoy the fun side of checking in on their leprechaun, all while working on their observing and writing skills.
+It’s a win-win!

 Let me know in the comments below if your kids enjoy this fun experiment with growing their leprechaun hair!